Back-garden modular homes in Ireland, the complete 2026 guide.

 1. Auxiliary habitable dwelling (32–45 m²)

 A detached self-contained dwelling in the rear garden of a principal house, between 32 and 45 square metres of floor area, with services (water, electricity, drainage) linked to those of the principal house.
-No full planning permission required if conditions are met.
-Crucially, the rental income from this unit is proposed to be carved out of the Residential Tenancies Acts — meaning RTB rules, rent-pressure-zone rules and tenancy registration requirements do not apply.
+No full planning permission would be required where the conditions are met.
+Crucially, the rental income from this unit is proposed to be carved out of the Residential Tenancies Acts, so RTB rules, rent-pressure-zone rules and tenancy registration requirements would not apply if enacted as drafted.
+See the precise legal definition, qualifying conditions and the LPT, insurance and mortgage implications →

 2. Sub-division exemption